 What exactly is meal planning?
 Simply put, it is planning all of yours or your family’s meals for the week.
-Some simple planning ahead can make life a little easier and healthier, and we are all about that (1, 2)!
-If you have never attempted meal planning and the idea sounds overwhelming, don’t stress!
+Some simple planning ahead can make life a little easier and healthier, and we are all about that!
+(1, 2) If you have never attempted meal planning and the idea sounds overwhelming, don’t stress!
 This article is focused on meal planning for beginners.
 We’ll first discuss the benefits, and then we will dive into the steps.

 Meal Planning Benefits

 - Saves time: At first, meal planning might feel more time-consuming, but we promise that once you get in the habit, it will become much faster and easier.
 Planning your meals ahead of time will also help reduce the time you spend thinking about and coming up with meals during the week.
-Plus, this will help cut back on your grocery store trips – a huge timesaver too!
+Plus, this can help cut back on your grocery store trips – a huge timesaver too!

 - Provides more variety: When you sit down and think about what you want to purchase or cook in advance, this will help you vary the cuisine, flavors, and recipes.

 - Creates less stress: Wouldn’t it be great to not worry about what you’re going to make for breakfast, lunch, and dinner every day?
-Meal planning takes away the guesswork and gives you a plan for what to cook for the week.
+Meal planning takes the guesswork away and gives you a plan for what to cook for the week.

 - Ensures healthier eating: When you plan your meals, you are in better control of the ingredients you put in your body.
 Although you don’t have to cook every meal to be healthy, meal planning does provide great motivation to get back to the kitchen.
 At To Taste, we believe cooking is one of the best ways to take control of your health!

-- Prevents food waste: Meal planning promotes mindful grocery shopping and helps you pay better attention to a food’s shelf life.
+- Prevents food waste: Meal planning promotes conscientious grocery shopping and helps you pay better attention to a food’s shelf life.
 When you plan ahead and stick to a list, you are less likely to buy extra foods that may go bad.

 10 Steps for Meal Planning Success